 - 3. Gently slide the DIMM module out of its connector socket. - 4.
-If you are installing new memory DIMMs, continue with the following procedure: (If you are replacing DIMMs that you previously removed, go to step 6.) - a.
-Remove the DIMM, in its antistatic bag, from its shipping container.
+Remove the antistatic bag containing the replacement DIMM from its shipping container.

 Electrostatic discharge (ESD) can damage the static-sensitive devices on circuit boards.
 To avoid this kind of damage, use the following precautions: